argoopjmc/MathBot/README.md

 # MathBot
-Chatbot which shiuld be able to solve maths problems
+Chatbot which should be able to solve maths problems